cocoatehcat/cocoatehcat.github.io/_posts/2025-06-26-ban-that-thong.markdown

 Regardless, my professors asked to see me and a classmate, one last dinner before they left to continue on their journey around east Asia.
 It was really quite an honor to be invited out, and I made sure to see everything.

 We wandered around the neighborhood, looking at all the different buildings with the distinct architecture.
-The other student and I were given advice on a restaurant to try, we told them to take pictures at the World Expo.
+The other student and I were given advice on a restaurant to try, we told our professors to take pictures at the World Expo.

 It is strange to be in a class with someone all semester (for two semesters, actually) and then be sharing a meal with them at a random restaurant on a street corner in Bangkok (we did talk about power dynamics during dessert).